 The overall priority area for Rugby High School is based on a circle with a radius of 10.004 miles drawn from the Rugby Water Tower.
-In drawing a priority area in this manner, the grammar schools are able to comply with their duty to follow the Greenwich Judgement (1989).

 However, this circle is then split further with a smaller area contained within, which includes the town of Rugby and its surrounding villages.
-This smaller area is defined as Priority Area 1 ("Area 1"), or 'East Warwickshire'.
-The whole circle is then defined as Priority Area 2 ("Area 2"), or the 'Eastern Priority Circle'.
+This smaller area is defined as Priority Area 1 ("Area 1"), or 'East Warwickshire'.1 The whole circle is then defined as Priority Area 2 ("Area 2"), or the 'Eastern Priority Circle'.
 The smaller area, which is known as 'Area 1' (East Warwickshire), is contained within the circle.
-Therefore, children who reside within East Warwickshire (Area 1) are also classed as residents of 'Area 2' - the 'Eastern Priority Circle'.

 A map of the priority areas can be seen on the school's website.

-Evidence will be requested to prove that the child is resident within the priority areas by the deadline of Monday 31st December 2018 (see the appendix for further details).
+Evidence will be requested to prove that the child is resident within the priority areas by the deadline of 11.59pm on Friday 31st December 2022 (see the appendix for further details).